goku-l/screening_task_Zennode_technologies/README.md

 Then the program will show / output below details.

-1.The product name, quantity & total amount of that product.
+The product name, quantity & total amount of that product.
-2.Subtotal
+Subtotal
-3.The discount name applied & the discount amount.
+The discount name applied & the discount amount.
-4.The shipping fee & the gift wrap fee.
+The shipping fee & the gift wrap fee.
-5.Total
+Total